 Besides the off- the charts singing, and fine acting, Bill T. Jones' choreography invisibly punches up the dramatic action with kinesthetic punctuation marks.
 A renowned modern dance choreographer, Jones has a particular gift for coupling movement and gesture to the spoken word.
 An undeniable rhythm joins the actors to the text's sentiment.
 Much of the choreography emerges from pedestrian moves amped up in rhythmic palettes that energize Scott Elliott's direction.

 Coming in at nearly 2:30 Black No More could use some snipping.
-Considering Eugene O'Neil's Long Day's Journey Into Night was successfully edited from 4 hours to under 2, then Black No More can amplify its impressive, muscular, musical core by slimming down.
+Considering Eugene O'Neil's Long Day's Journey Into Night was successfully edited from 4 hours to under 2, then Black No More can surely fire-up its impressively muscular, musical core by slimming down.

 EYE ON THE ARTS, NY -- Celia Ipiotis